gtonkinhill/genesearch/README.md

 ### Installation

 The easiest way to install the program is to clone the GitHub repository and install using pip.
-To include the API's create a file called `api_keys.yaml` formatted as
+To include the API's create a file called `api_keys.yaml` and place it in the folder `genesearch/genesearch/`.
+The file should be formatted as

 ```